Skip to main content

 Export to S3Schedules export to s3 operation for a dynamoDB Dataset .

-Supported Schedules Types by Resource
+Supported Schedule Types by Resource

 Resource TypeSchedule Job Type